IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Hardik Pandya has 122 runs at an average of 13.55 and a strike rate of 93.84 in 10 ODI innings against Sri Lanka.
-He has also taken 12 wickets at an average of 44.58 in 14 ODI innings against Sri Lanka.
+Hardik Pandya has 127 runs at an average of 12.70 and a strike rate of 85.81 in 11 ODI innings against Sri Lanka.
+He has also taken 13 wickets at an average of 42.23 and a strike rate of 45.84 in 15 ODI innings against Sri Lanka.

 -